patternfly/patternfly-org/packages/v4/patternfly-docs/content/get-started/about.md

 [**Learn more and view CSS variables**](/developer-resources/global-css-variables) <i className="ws-content-blueArrow fas fa-arrow-right pf-v5-u-mx-sm"></i>

-### Utilities
+### Utility classes

-Utilities are a set of classes that enable you to further customize and modify elements in your project without having to write any custom CSS.
+Utility classes enable you to further customize and modify elements in your project without having to write any custom CSS.

 For example, you might use a utility class to add additional spacing between elements, align content in a layout, or even add a box shadow to an element.